Kostakis Artymatas: APOEL

 On 14 June 2013, Artymatas moved from Enosis Neon Paralimni to APOEL (for a transfer fee of €120,000) and he signed a four-year contract with his new club.
 He made his debut on 11 November 2013, in a Cypriot First Division match against Alki Larnaca at GSP Stadium, coming on as an 80th-minute substitute in APOEL's 3–0 victory.
 A month later, he made his debut in European competitions, playing the full 90 minutes in APOEL's 2–0 defeat at Eintracht Frankfurt for the last matchday of the 2013–14 UEFA Europa League group stage.
 During his first season at APOEL, he won his first career titles, winning all the Cypriot competitions, the Cypriot First Division, the Cypriot Cup and the Cypriot Super Cup.

 In the 2014–15 season, he added two more trophies to his collection, as APOEL won again both the Cypriot championship and the cup.
 He scored his first official goal for APOEL on 17 October 2015, netting the fifth goal in APOEL's 6–0 home victory against AEL Limassol in the Cypriot First Division.

 On 19 September 2016, Artymatas signed a three-year contract extension with APOEL, running until 31 May 2020.

-On 31 August 2017, Artymatas signed a long season contract with Greek Superleague club Kerkyra on loan from APOEL.
+On 31 August 2017, Artymatas signed a long season contract with Super League Greece club Kerkyra on loan from APOEL.